Master theorem (analysis of algorithms)

-In the analysis of algorithms, the master theorem for divide-and-conquer recurrences provides an asymptotic analysis (using Big O notation) for recurrence relations of types that occur in the analysis of many divide and conquer algorithms.
+In the analysis of algorithms, the master theorem for divide-and-conquer recurrences provides an asymptotic analysis for many recurrence relations that occur in the analysis of divide-and-conquer algorithms.
 The approach was first presented by Jon Bentley, Dorothea Blostein (née Haken), and James B. Saxe in 1980, where it was described as a "unifying method" for solving such recurrences.
-The name "master theorem" was popularized by the widely-used algorithms textbook Introduction to Algorithms by Cormen, Leiserson, Rivest, and Stein.
+The name "master theorem" was popularized by the widely used algorithms textbook Introduction to Algorithms by Cormen, Leiserson, Rivest, and Stein.

-Not all recurrence relations can be solved with the use of this theorem; its generalizations include the Akra–Bazzi method.
+Not all recurrence relations can be solved by this theorem; its generalizations include the Akra–Bazzi method.

 Introduction

 Consider a problem that can be solved using a recursive algorithm such as the following: